 We conducted this audit in accordance with Generally Accepted Government Auditing Standards.
-Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
+Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence (such as NLRB policies and procedures, system security plans, plan of actions and milestones, system reporting/dashboards, and system configurations) to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.